We need restorative practices to remember who we are.

 In addition to my CPC, I also received my Associate Coaching Credential (ACC) through the International Coaching Federation (ICF).

-I hold a Master's degree in Intercultural Management.
+I hold a Master's degree in Intercultural Management and am a constant learner.

 I’ve been an administrative leader in higher education for over 20 years, and continue to work with high (and some tired) achievers on a diversity of paths.